Minus Strasburg, Nats top Yanks 9-2 on Robles’ 3 hits, 4 RBI

 TRAINER’S ROOM

-Yankees: LeMahieu made his season debut after having COVID-19, leading off and playing five innings in the field. … Manager Aaron Boone said LHP Zack Britton would be his primary closer while Aroldis Chapman is on the COVID-19 injured list.
+Yankees: 2B DJ LeMahieu made his season debut after having COVID-19, leading off and playing five innings in the field.
+That meant manager Aaron Boone was able to use his team’s preferred nine starters.
+Last year, with so many injuries up and down the roster, the Yankees did not start the same lineup for three consecutive games until the AL Division Series. … Boone said LHP Zack Britton would be his primary closer while Aroldis Chapman is on the COVID-19 injured list.

-Nationals: Carter Kieboom has what Martinez described as a ”little, slight groin issue” that affects his lateral movement, so Kieboom was in the lineup as the DH instead of at 3B.
+Nationals: Carter Kieboom has what manager Dave Martinez described as a ”little, slight groin issue” that affects his lateral movement, so Kieboom was in the lineup as the DH instead of at 3B.

 UP NEXT